-We’re going to walk through how you can do so in full detail.
-Read on as we discuss everything you need to know about betting on the World Series and the latest odds and lines at Colorado sportsbooks.
+Below find everything you need to know about betting on the World Series plus the latest World Series odds and lines at Colorado sportsbooks.

 Throughout the MLB season, there are a number of different ways to get in on the action and place your MLB wagers.
 The same holds true for the World Series.
 Here are the top options you’ll have at your disposal.